LeafMountain/Website/other/me.md

 * ### FUTUREGAMES GAME PROGRAMMER
 #### 2018 - Present <br>
 Studying game programming between 2018 - 2020.
-We experimented with everything from publicly available engines using C++, C# and Lua, but also developed things like simple engines.
+We experimented with everything from publicly available engines using C++, C# and Lua, to also developing things like simple engines, physics simulations and shader creation.

 <br>